 The Shapes I’m Seeing

-The borders of the piece have no defining marks.
-I’ve done with previous pieces of this series.
+The edges of the canvas have no defining marks as I’ve done with previous pieces of this series.
 I’m not sure how I will finish this area.
 But I like the effect.
-Giving breathing room and a floating effect to the rectangular composition.
+It gives breathing room and a floating effect to the rectangular composition.

 I could write on and on about the shapes, marks, and colors.
 The painting.
 If the writing was to be only for me it might turn out to be a good resource in the future.
 But it does take time to write and more to edit and it’s a heavy read.
 Thank you for getting this far.
 Reading and editing these notes many months later brings back the painting sessions and the frame of mind I had.
-Memories I think would have been lost if not for these notes.
+Memories that would have been lost.

 I am happy with the progress so far but I think I failed in the “lots of open spaces” goal.
-That failure occurred in my initial drawing since the composition has not changed since then.
-I am going to change the composition and go with what I have.
+That failure occurred in the initial drawing since the composition has not changed since then.
+I am not going to change the composition and go with what I have.

 Next steps will be to apply thicker paint and mix my colors much more conscientiously for every stroke.